mroth/phoenix-showdown/README.md

 alternative than Sinatra.
-This somewhat obviates the point of these benchmarks (which were to compare to more minimal Sinatra like frameworks), but let's update them anyhow, and see if Phoenix can maintain its excellent performance characteristics while taking on more
+This somewhat obviates the point of these benchmarks (which were to compare to more minimal Sinatra like frameworks), but let's update them anyhow, and see if Phoenix can maintain its excellent performance characteristics while taking on more.

 Additionally, I received PRs to add two new additional frameworks to the mix.
 Gin is another Sinatra-like for Go focused on performance.
 The Play Framework